 Let's face it, essential oils are not cheap!
-They require a lot of plant material to produce a small amount of oil, and you want to get the most out of your little bottles of aromatic goodness.
+They require a lot of plant material to produce a small amount of oil, so it's important to get the most out of your little bottles of aromatic goodness.

-Heat and Light:
+Essential Oil Damage from Heat and Light:

-Oxygen and Moisture:
+Essential Oil Damage from Oxygen and Moisture:

-That's it!
 Following these easy guidelines will ensure that your essential oils will last as long as you need them.
 Visit our website to see our full line of essential oils, storage containers, and glass droppers.